Efficient Quantum Work Reservoirs at the Nanoscale: Catalyzed work reservoirs

-\begin{theorem} Consider a system with Hamiltonian $H$.
-If state $\rho$ can be converted into state $\sigma$ through a catalytic thermal operation with zero entropy production, then the transition can be achieved through a noncatalytic thermal operation.
-Specifically:
+\begin{theorem} Consider a system with Hamiltonian $H$ and a catalyst state $c$ with Hamiltonian $H_{c}$.
+If state $\rho$ can be converted into a state that is arbitrarily close to state $\sigma$ through a thermal operation with the catalyst $c$ under arbitrarily small entropy production, then the transition can be achieved through a noncatalytic thermal operation. \end{theorem} Appendix \ref{appendix:proof} gives the proof.
+This shows that close to the zero dissipation regime, thermal operations and catalytic thermal operations are equivalent.
+Theorem \ref{thm: catalystwith0entropyproduction} provides yet another criterion for checking if two thermomajorization curves coincide.